 There's no doubt about it: gardens engage and inspire youth, allowing educators to reach students in fun, effective ways.
 There's something contagious about the feel of dirt under your fingernails and the excitement generated by watching a living thing sprout, grow, and bloom under your care.
-As an educational tool, the garden offers the flexibility to develop and implement activities and programs for learners of all ages and abilities.
+A special feature of a garden as an educational tool is the flexibility it offers to develop and implement activities and programs for learners of all ages and abilities.